antrea-io/antrea/docs/contributors/docker-desktop-alternatives.md

 [Colima](https://github.com/abiosoft/colima) is a UI built with [Lima](https://github.com/lima-vm/lima).
-It supports running a container runtime (docker, containerd or kuberneters) on macOS, inside a Lima VM.
+It supports running a container runtime (docker, containerd or kubernetes) on macOS, inside a Lima VM.
 Major benefits of Colima include its ability to be used as a drop-in replacement for Docker Desktop and its ability to coexist with Docker Desktop on the same macOS machine.